ruehlef/Physics-Reports/README.md

 * [Chapter 8](Chapter_8) introduces several codes related to **Reinforcement learning**.
 We provide an example for both tabular and deep RL.
   * In [Chapter 8 SARSA](Chapter_8/SARSA) we introduce a tabular method to solve a maze using the SARSA algorithm.
 This example is discussed in Chapter 8.5 of the book.
   * In [Chapter 8 Deep_RL](Chapter_8/Deep_RL) we illustrate the **A3C** and **DQN** algorithm discussed in Chapter 8.6 of the book by training an agent to play Tic Tac Toe.
-This is meant to illustrate the algorithms and to show how to use Chainerrl together with the gym environment to train RL agents.
-You can then play the game against the trained agent to see how it behaves, which tactics it learned/didn't learn, which moves it was considering, etc.
+This is meant to illustrate the algorithms and to show how to use ChainerRL together with the gym environment to train RL agents.
+You can then play the game against the trained agent to see how it behaves, which tactics it learned/didn't learn, which moves it was considering, etc. The DQN agent plays somewhat better than the A3C agent.
       - [A3C](Chapter_8/Deep_RL/A3C) contains the A3C implementation
 	  - [DQN](Chapter_8/Deep_RL/DQN) contains the DQN implementation